The Other Worlds: Notes

 "The Comedy of Eras" originally appeared under the Kelvin Kent byline.
-"The Adaptive Ultimate" originally appeared under the John Jessel byline.
-"John Flanders" is an alternate pen name for the author best known as Jean Ray.
+"The Adaptive Ultimate" originally appeared under the byline "John Jessel".
+"John Flanders" is a pen name for the author more wifely known by his other pseudonym of Jean Ray.

 Reception

-Kirkus Reviews described The Other Worlds as "Entertainment from sources usually high-hatted by the literati," noting that " The best of them are well written, with good plots and ideas; the rest smack of their [pulp] sources."
+Kirkus Reviews described The Other Worlds as "[e]ntertainment from sources usually high-hatted by the literati," and noting that " The best of them are well written, with good plots and ideas; the rest smack of their [pulp] sources."
 Unknown Worldss pseudonymous reviewer recommended the anthology as "a lot of book for the money", noting that "it contains a number of good, forceful, entertaining stories.
-Thrilling Wonder Stories praised the book, saying "the average tale in this volume is of a very high order" while noting its editor's aversion to "interplanetary yarns".
-Future Science Fiction, however, received the anthology quite unfavorably, calling it an "opus malodorous" and complaining that "most of the selections are weird stories of varying mediocrity."
+A reviewer for Thrilling Wonder Stories praised the book, saying "the average tale in this volume is of a very high order" while noting its editor's aversion to "interplanetary yarns".
+A reviewer in Future Science Fiction received the anthology quite unfavorably, calling it an "opus malodorous" and complaining that "most of the selections are weird stories of varying mediocrity."

-Critic Brian Stableford noted that Stong had compiled "the first anthology of fantastic fiction to feature a significant sample of stories from the sf magazines".
-Stableford also reported that Stong had "deliberately excluded 'interplanetary fiction' from the showcase and included an editorial railing against the imbecility and intrinsic worthlessness of fiction of that sort."
+Critic Brian Stableford noted that Stong had compiled "the first anthology of fantastic fiction to feature a significant sample of stories from the sf magazines" and that the editor has "deliberately excluded 'interplanetary fiction' from the showcase and included an editorial railing against the imbecility and intrinsic worthlessness of fiction of that sort."